gbeckers/sound/doc/normalization.rst

            [-28285],
            [   -89]], dtype=int16)

-Next I save the sound in a WAV audiofile with PCM_16 encoding.
+Next I save the sound in a WAV audiofile with PCM_16 encoding, and read the frames again:

 .. code:: python